NicoLeyman/HLODSystem/README.md

 While I've tried to address version compatiblity, support for Scriptable Render Pipelines and various UX issues, many other issues (new and old) remain.

 ### Latest Version: v0.0.3
-* [Simple Batcher]: Added a setting (default true) that enables Alpha Clipping on HLOD materials if any of the source materials use transparency.
+* Simple Batcher: Added a setting (default true) that enables Alpha Clipping on HLOD materials if any of the source materials use transparency.
 * Shadow proxies are now ignored when gathering MeshRenderers.
 Fixes these showing up in the generated HLOD meshes as untextured chunks of geometry that Z-fight.
+* Added an HLOD menu bar with buttons to regenerate or destroy all HLODs in the scene.

 # HLOD system
 The idea of a Hierarchical Level Of Detail system is to improve performance by simplifying the scene hierarchy as the distance from the camera increases.